 Another issue is bad graphics.
 Sometimes it may be less expensive to print the file on a higher priced output device.
 For example, it might be more expensive to output a file to a digital color printer than to print it on an offset press, but the additional costs may be less than the cost to have the prepress department fix the file.

 Freelance designers, ad agencies, and independent desktop publishers charge for the value of their creative skills.
-Why don’t printers?
-Designers charge for the time spent thinking about the job.
+Why can’t printers?
+They charge for the time spent thinking about the job.
 They charge for research, meeting with the customers, telephone calls, and anything related to the job.
-Printers must approach design services in the same way and communicate to the customer that they are doing custom work with talent that the customer can’t get anywhere else.
+Printers must approach design services in the same way and communicate to the customer they are doing custom work with talent that the customer can’t get anywhere else.

-If printers added just a few dollars to every order that touches the desktop publishing department each day, then a printer could be making money with what he has now.
+If printers could add just a few dollars to every order that touches the desktop publishing department each day, then a printer could be making money with what he has now.

 What’s Next After QR CODES?